 A brief life of Chrissie

 How do you summarize a life without sounding too I, I, I?
-When one reaches 60, there's a lot behind you and hopefully ahead too!
+Having arrived on the planet in 1940, there's a lot of history behind and hopefully ahead too!

 Born and raised in the Potteries area, I went to school in Stone, Staffordshire.
 I suppose I always had some hankering to write.
 I remember sending in a play to Children's Television when I was about eleven.
 Pretty dreadful stuff but Pamela Brown, (Swish of the Curtain et al) then a producer, wrote back to say not this time but keep writing.
 I adored her even more after that.
 I wrote letters to various magazines and even got some published but then it was the grind of school and getting an education.
 I always enjoyed writing essays which were rarely a problem.
 Drama took up a lot of time and interest.
 I wanted to be an actress but the usual, ‘get a training for something first' advice came from the parents.
 Once I'd followed that route, I only ever participated in amateur dramatics.